-And you Jonah, Son of Amittai - my prophet, you fled from my command, you disobeyed a direct order... and resisted me until you were almost dead...
+And you Jonah, Son of Amittai - my prophet, you fled from my command, you disobeyed a direct order... and resisted me until you were almost dead... yet when you asked me to spare your life, I did!

-Jonah... do you have any right to be angry with me because of whom I have shown mercy and love and compassion to?
+Jonah... do you have any right to be angry with me because of whom I decided to show mercy and love and compassion to?